Winter 2014 - January to April 2014 - Updated 2014-04-18 00:50 EDT

 Now running checking program for abcd0001 on CLS:

-[... checking program output appears here ...]
+[... checking program output appears here ...]tar archive in your account under

-on the CLS and then runs the checking program on the CLS.
-If you only run the checking program on the CLS, it won’t update the files from your CentOS VM and it will just check the existing files saved under assignment12
+If you only run the checking program on the CLS, it won’t update the

-on the CLS..bashrc
+saved under assignment12 on the CLS..bashrc file or

-file or world-writable files on the CLS).
-These errors are on the CLS, not on your CentOS machine.When you are done with your assignment, you need to run the checking program one last time on the CLS (not from CentOS) and submit the output file, as follows:
+on your CentOS machine.When you are done with your assignment, you need to run the checking program one last time on the CLS (not from CentOS) and submit the output file, as follows:

 Do all this on the Course Linux Server when you are ready to submit:

-There is a Checking Program named assignment12check
+There is a Checking Program named assignment12check in the

-under your new assignment12
+program named check under your new assignment12 directory on the

 Execute the above “check” program on the CLS using its symbolic link.
 (Review the Search Path notes if you forget how to run a program by pathname from the command line.)
 This program will check your fetched CentOS work, assign you a mark, and display the output on your screen.
 (You may want to paginate the long output so you can read all of it.)